Tocard/t-rex_api_wrapper/README.md

 # t-rex_api_wrapper
 go api to wrap multi rig configuration facility handler

+## Important Note
+Do Not use this sofware if 8080 (or port given on cli) is open on the world.
+Someone with bad intention could cause damage to your rig by putting fan at 0.
+Auth is planned in the futur but not yet implemented, so please use this sofware on locla network only.

 ## Overview

 T-Rex is a versatile cryptocurrency mining software.
 This api wrapper allow you to manage all of those software in a signle row